-The City will continue to distribute information on energy efficiency and weatherization programs offered by PG&E and others in conjunction with the City rehabilitation program.
+The City will continue to distribute information on energy efficiency and weatherization programs offered by PG&E and others in conjunction with the City rehabilitation programated the counter and on the City website.
 In addition, the City will identify additional funding sources for weatherization improvements to lower-income households and provide this information to housing rehabilitation program participants.
 A potential funding source is the Property Assessed Clean Energy (PACE).
 PACE is a loan program that helps pay the upfront costs of energy efficient upgrades for homes and businesses.
 Loans are repaid over a typical term of 15-20 years through an annual assessment on the home and business owners' tax bills.